Use your own syntax highlighter for code blocks

 Some plugins, like the line numbers plugin, require additional formatting.

-For the easiest use of the line numbers plugin, we found that editing Settings > Style, Custom HTML > Article to add the "line-numbers" class to the div that contains the article body template worked easiest, as that automatically adds line-numbers to all blocks of code:
+For the easiest use of the line numbers plugin, we found that editing Settings > Style, Custom HTML > Article to add the "line-numbers" class to the div that contains the article body template worked easiest, as that automatically adds line-numbers to all blocks of code, like this in row 10: